WayfaringBloke/dnd/writing/pub/Character_Creation.md

 Since we're in a different city to Cy, here's a few general suggestions for backgrounds for classes (though any other ideas are welcome, this list is hardly exhaustive).

 ### Shunned Nano-Mancer
-- After an overdose of Fin you were flung into the far future of FinSpace, where plants have overrun the skyscrapers.
+- After an overdose of Fin you were flung into the far future of FinSpace, where plants have overrun the skyscrapers (Solarpunk).
 -

 ### Burned Hacker